NotesOfReality/android_frameworks_base--DIFF/README.md

-Various "framework_base" build module branches from various ROMs repos, with some personal modifications.I hope it can be a bit informative to anybody approaching to the "little world" of the modifications of the "framework_base" build module.
+Various "framework_base" build module branches from various ROMs repos, with some personal modifications.
+I hope it can be a bit informative to anybody approaching to the "little world" of the modifications of the "framework_base" build module.
 This partially is the "framework_base" build module "o8.1" branch of the repo from https://github.com/AICP/frameworks_base/tree/o8.1 THANKS @AICP.
 I want to upload only the files I modify because I don't want to waste my GitHub storage, that's what the "--DIFF" stands for in the repo name, so this repo is intended as simple source of commits and nothing more.